ShanuMaurya/Lapis-Bot/README.md

 # Lapis-Bot
-a basic discord bot for the Lazuli Lair
+a basic discord bot for the Lazuli Lair built using discord.py

 Commands (case sensitive):